Q: Can Migration Services staff help me with my application?

 If an occupation becomes available, this information will be published on the website.

 Q: I received State nomination from Western Australia.
-Am I able to relocate to another state even though I have not lived in Western Australia for two years?
+Am I able to relocate to another state though I have not lived in Western Australia for two years?

 State nominated visa holders who intend to relocate to another state or territory should email Settlement Services.